-Ireland is a welcoming country.
-Citizens of many countries do not need a visa to enter.
-Those that do will find that the process is simple and straightforward.
+Ireland is a fairly welcoming country.
+Citizens of many countries don’t need an Irish visa to enter.
+But those that do need one should find the process simple and straightforward.

-EU, EEA and Swiss Citizens
+For EU, EEA and Swiss Citizens

-Non-EU and Non-EEA Citizens
+For Non-EU and Non-EEA Citizens

-Types of visa
+Types of visas for Ireland

-All foreign nationals who register with the INIS receive an Irish Residence Permit (IRP).
+All foreign nationals who register with the INIS will receive an Irish Residence Permit.
 This document isn’t a form of ID, but it does confirm that you’re registered with the Irish immigration office.

-INIS offers six types of visa:
+INIS offers five types of Irish visas:

 Short stay visas

 Short stay visas include a range of different visa types that allow visitors to travel to Ireland for tourism, business, to visit relatives or to attend a conference or exam.

 Long stay visas allow visitors to study, join a family member, take up employment or volunteer within the Republic of Ireland.
 There are also specific visas for ministers of religion and non-EU citizens travelling with a family member from the EU.